 When a company is officially listed on the stock exchange and normal exchange trading takes place.

 A type of fund, structured as a Trust.
 Unit Trusts are open-ended funds where private investors pool their money to be invested in a portfolio of securities.
 Unit trusts issue units to investors in response to demand and the unit price is closely aligned to the fund’s Net Asset Value.

 US Person means someone described in Regulation S of the United States Securities Act 1933.
 We understand it to include any natural person resident in the United States and/or a partnership or corporation organised or incorporated under the laws of the United States (where 'United States' means the United States of America, its territories and possessions, any state of the United States of America and the District of Columbia).
 If you are not sure whether you might be a US Person you should seek professional advice.

 A VCT is a type of private equity trust established by the government to encourage investment in high-risk, small, young companies.
 They have traditionally offered lucrative tax concessions to attract risk capital from higher rate tax payers.

 A measure of the amount of movement in the price of an instrument.

 The number of shares traded over a given period, usually one day.

 The entitlement of ordinary shareholders to vote in person or by proxy at annual meetings or annual general meetings (AGM).

-this is a form that allows you to trade in international within Trading, ISA and SIPP accounts.
-By obtaining this documentation it ensures that you can be given the appropriate tax relief on income paid to you from US stocks and shares.
+This is a form you need to fill in if you want to be given the appropriate tax relief on any income paid to you from US stocks and shares.

-are corporate or municipal debt securities that trade at a deep discount from the face value, as the bond pays no interest to the bond holder during its lifetime.
+Bonds that trade at a deep discount from their face value as they pay no interest to the bond holder during the lifetime of the bond.